-All Instructional hours for day classes will be Tuesday-Thursday 7am-5pm, Friday 7am-4pm classroom instruction will be held at 400 Industrial Blvd, Suite 216 Mansfield, Texas 76063.
+All class schedules are for the 700 contact hour program.
+All Instructional hours for day classes will be Tuesday-Thursday 7am-5pm, Friday 7am-4pm or Monday-Friday 7am-5pm.
+Classroom instruction will be held at 5304 Big Six Street Suite A, Alvarado, Texas 76009.

-All Instructional hours for the Evening Classes will be Monday - Friday 6pm-10pm (classes will only be scheduled on a as needed basis)
+All Instructional hours for the Evening Classes will be Monday - Friday 6pm-10pm (classes will only be scheduled on an as needed basis)